A Metric Space for Point Process Excitations: Results

-\paragraph{Epidemics.} Consider disease in a social apparatus emerging as a diffusive point process.
-In 2019 a finely regularized variational approach to learning multivariate Hawkes processes from (a little more than) a handful of data~\cite{ref:salehi} was demonstrated on a dataset of symptom incidences during the $\sim$2014-2015 ebola outbreak~\cite{ref:tini}.
+\paragraph{Epidemics.} Consider an infectious disease within a social apparatus, behaving like a diffusive point process.
+In 2019, a finely regularized variational approach to learning multivariate Hawkes processes from relatively short records~\cite{ref:salehi} was demonstrated on a dataset of symptom incidences during the $\sim$2014--2015 Ebola outbreak\footnote{\cite{ref:tini}}.
 We gave the record precisely the same treatment the authors did, and obtained significantly higher commensurate likelihoods than their best case.
-In turn, they outperformed the cutting-edge approaches MLE-SGLP~\cite{ref:xu} and ADM4~\cite{ref:zhou1} that regularize for sparsity.
-We also trained a model with an embedding fixed to the geographic coordinates of the 54 West African districts present in the dataset, assessing the spatial nature of the process.
-See Table~\ref{tab:ebola}; also, view Appendix B for a foray into the COVID-19 pandemic and a fruitful result on South Korea.
+In turn, they outperformed the cutting-edge approaches MLE-SGLP~\cite{ref:xu} and AHHG-DM4~\cite{ref:zhou1} that regularize towards sparsity.

+We also trained a model with an embedding fixed to the geographic coordinates of the 54 West African districts present in the dataset, requiring it only to learn the appropriate response function.
+Assessing the value of the real spatial component of this process, we found that only \texttt{HHG-B} and \texttt{FRB} successfully outperformed the spatiotemporal model.
+See Table~\ref{tab:ebola}.